mvromer/Blazor.WebAssembly.SingleSpa/README.md

 Proof of concept around enabling the integration of Blazor WASM applications as micro frontends targeting single-spa

-> 🚨 **NOTE** 🚨
->
-> In the near future, .NET 8 will be the only version of .NET targeted by this experimental package.
-> The .NET 7 specific versions will be dropped.
-Also, this README is in need of some major updates.
-> They will come once the work on supporting .NET 8 has settled.

 ## Applicable Versions

-The Blazor.WebAssembly.SingleSpa NuGet package contains experimental support for projects targeting .NET 7 and .NET 8.
+The Blazor.WebAssembly.SingleSpa NuGet package contains experimental support for projects targeting .NET 8.
 Specifically, the assets for each target framework version were built from the following specific versions of ASP.NET Core:

 Target Framework Version | ASP.NET Core Version
 -------------------------|---------------------
-.NET 7                   | 7.0.15
 .NET 8                   | 8.0.1

 For a given target framework version, this package _may_ work for previous minor/patch releases.